-The CAF Africa Cup of Nations trophy will be handed out for the 28th time tomorrow as Côte d'Ivoire and Zambia battle it out in Libreville for their continent’s top prize.
+The CAF Africa Cup of Nations trophy will be handed out for the 31st time tomorrow as Egypt and Cameroon battle it out in Libreville for their continent’s top prize.
 The tournament has already provided us with plenty of unforgettable finals down the years, and FIFA.com looks back at some of the most exciting and significant thus far.

 1957: Egypt 4-0 Ethiopia